By Florida Family Law Appeals Attorney Eduardo J. Mejias

 With a few exceptions, “equitable” means that the trial court will distribute the marital assets, net of liabilities, equally between the divorcing spouses.
 However, before it can do that, the trial court must identify and value them.
 A trial court can open the door for an appeal with either (a) a mistaken categorization of an asset as marital or non-marital or (b) an erroneous valuation of the marital asset or property.

 Identifying Marital Assets

-Trial courts usually identify marital assets quite easily because they are governed by a simple rule: The total of assets (net of debts) are deemed marital if acquired between (a) the date of the marriage and (b) the date of (1) the initial filing of the petition for divorce, or (2) the entry in to a valid separation agreement (which is rare).
+Trial courts usually identify marital assets quite easily because they are governed by a simple rule: Their total (net of debts) are deemed marital if acquired between (a) the date of the marriage and (b) the date of (1) the initial filing of the petition for divorce, or (2) the entry in to a valid separation agreement (which is rare).
 In the vast majority of divorce trials, the family law judge merely has to determine what assets the couple acquired from the wedding date to the date of the initial filing.

 As you might expect, there exists a few exceptions even to this rule (such as, for inheritances and portions of litigation awards), but for the most part, the trial court simply looks at the two critical dates mentioned above to identify which assets are marital

 Because this task is a clearly defined standard, using objective factors and leaving little or no room for varying interpretations it is called a bright-line legal rule.
 For these kinds of rules appellate courts review errors in the identification of marital assets with a de novo standard, meaning “starting from scratch”.
 Therefore, the appellate court gives no deference to the trial court decisions.

 On the other hand, trial courts enjoy much more discretion in their valuation of marital assets.
 In fact, the controlling law, Section 61.075(7), Florida Statutes allows a trial court to choose their valuation date as whatever it deems “just and equitable under the circumstances”.